All Episodes

 The angst in the Hispanic community goes back down to the Republicans' refusal to deal with immigration.

-And when you have people like with whether it was Bush or others who see the light on this stuff, their policies are in match with an awful lot of Hispanics.
+And when you have people like whether it was Bush or others who see the light on this stuff, their policies are in match with an awful lot of Hispanics.

 Then why do 70% of Hispanics vote Democrat?

-But is Bob Beckle really trying to help the Republican Party win elections?
+And is Bob Beckle, God love him, everybody loves Beckle, but is Bob Beckle really trying to help the Republican Party win elections?

-That's not what Beckel's alive to do.
+That's not what Beckle's alive to do.

-That's not Beckel's job.
+That's not Beckles' job.

 Beckle's not interested in Republicans getting the Hispanic vote.

-You know, you Republicans.
+You know, you're Republicans.

-The reason why you lost?
+See the reason why you lost?

-Because the Hispanics don't like you.
+Because Hispanics don't like you.

 And you know why they don't like you?

-It's not just because you're a bunch of racist pigs, it's because you're against amnesty.
+It's not just because you're a bunch of racist pigs.

 If you come out for amnesty, they'll support you.

-Why does nobody ask why are the Democrats so eager to let us have their voters?
+Why does nobody ask, why are the Democrats so eager to let us have their voters?

-Um attitude the Republicans have about themselves right now, and playing to their fears, and the Republicans are reacting to it.
+Why does nobody see that what the Democrats are doing is taking advantage of the insecurity and the word, defeatist attitude the Republicans have about themselves right now and playing to their fears and the Republicans are reacting to it.

-Especially when the solution to all this is just so simple.
+I just, it boggles my mind, especially when the solution to all this is just so simple.

 It works every time it's tried.